– Hodgson High School

-My Work: I work making a tiny thermometer that can be used when designing electronics for phones and computers.
+I work making a tiny thermometer that can be used when designing electronics for phones and computers.

 I work with an Atomic Force Microscope (AFM) it’s basically a very small lever that gently brushes over the surface of an object and can show very small things down to the size of an atom.

 My job is to make it so that the machine is also able to work as a thermometer and measure the temperature.